cloudyr/cloudcidrs/README.md

 Cloud providers will be added on an as-needed or request basis (i.e. if you need another cloud provider, file an issue or — prefereably — PR).

-Most proviers do not provide an API or even an official list, so there's some elbow grease involved in a few of the functions to get as comprehensive of a list as possible for each provider.
+Some cloud providers provide either an API or a file that contains all of the public networks that make up their cloud infrastructure.
+Many force you to obtain this data from publicly available internet routing registration data.
+Tools are provided that provide a standard API to obtain the network information for supported cloud providers.
+Each provider function returns processed, raw data structures that can be normalized with additional functions to enable predictable and consistent data formats for further processing.

 A future plan is to [`memoise`](https://cran.r-project.org/package=memoise) the results and also provide disk-level caching since these CIDRs don't change frequently enough to warrant network traffic for each call.